keesiemeijer/wp-update/README.md

 ```bash
 mv wp-update.sh /usr/local/bin/wp-update
 ```
-4 Run `wp-update --help` to see if the WP Update script was installed successfully, you should [see something like this](https://github.com/keesiemeijer/wp-update/wiki/Options)
+4 Run `wp-update --help` to see if the WP Update script was installed successfully.
+You should [see something like this](https://github.com/keesiemeijer/wp-update/wiki/Options)

 ## Usage